B62 Cullybackey Bypass

 Route

 There is no comprehensive map of the route on the Internet.
 However, we do know that it will run east-west in the area of land to the north of Main Street but to the south of Kilmakevit Road/Tobar Park.
 Zoom in on the map linked above for an idea of where this is.
 A small portion of the route was visible on this property developer's web site at the time of writing in Feb 2009.
-This allows us to construct a speculative map of the proposed road, visible here.
+This allows us to construct a speculative map of the proposed road, visible below.
 The dark red shows what we know is planned, while the light red is conjecture (and may be incorrect).
 If anyone can shed any more certainty on this, please get in touch.